Top LOOKS for College Towns

 Lifestyle: Lawrence combines affordability with a progressive edge.
 It’s an artsy, laid-back town that feels distinct from the rest of Kansas.
 Basketball dominates at Allen Fieldhouse, and community pride in the team runs deep.

-FAQ About College Towns
+FAQ About Living in College Towns

 Q: Are college towns only for students?